AgileVentures/av-static-website/source/blog_articles/2017-09-11-av-ecosystem-review-email-fixes-and-directions.html.markdown

 > Line 5: Error while parsing rdata: newline in quoted string

-which was due to a non-ascii quote - switching that out and the DNS file saved.
+which was due to a non-ASCII quote - switching that out and the DNS file saved.
 Federico had shortened the TTL, so in principle we could check sooner if it was having the effect we wanted.

-While I wait for that the frustration of wanting to embed an image made me want to record the video for dropbox.
+While I wait for that, the frustration of wanting to embed an image made me want to record the video for dropbox.
 I did that using the preview tab for creating this blog.
 Here's what I sent them:

 > Hi Marco,